nwsw/nwcplugin-api/api/nwcdraw.md

 <a name="isAutoInsert"></a>
 **nwcdraw.isAutoInsert**(), returns Boolean

-This indicates if the current user object has been automatically inserted at the start of the current system.
+This indicates if the current object has been automatically inserted at the start of the current system.
 When the drawing target is `print`, an auto-inserted drawing position will typically be at the start of the system staff.
 When in `edit` or `view` targets, the auto-inserted drawing position will typically be off screen (not visible to the user).

 ------------------